PAN Card for Company

 • The mode of payment will change depending on whether the firm is Indian or overseas.

 • It is a reference number that the Income Tax Department uses to trace your financial activities.
-You will be compelled to include your PAN on all transactions and tax documents.
+You must include your PAN on all transactions and tax documents.

 • Even if you are not required to pay taxes, you must have one if you earn money.

-• Companies, whether registered abroad or in India, are obligated to pay tax on transactions conducted in the nation.
+• Companies, whether registered abroad or in India, must pay tax on transactions conducted in the nation.
 Without the PAN, the government will deduct the maximum amount of tax.

 • Your PAN will assist you in getting bills paid, remittances, and completing income tax forms.